Areas of Expertise

 CBT is appropriate for children, adolescents, and adults and for individuals, families, and couples.
 It has been found to be effective in the treatment of depression, generalized anxiety disorder, post-traumatic stress disorder, general stress, anger issues, panic disorders, agoraphobia, social phobia, eating disorders, marital difficulties, obsessive-compulsive disorder, childhood anxiety and depressive disorders.

 Dialectical Behavioral Therapy (DBT)

 Dialectical behavior therapy (DBT) provides clients with new skills to manage painful emotions and decrease conflict in relationships.
-DBT skills can help people who wish to improve their ability to regulate emotions, tolerate distress and negative emotion, be mindful and present in the given moment, and communicate and interact effectively with others.
+DBT skills can help people who wish to improve their ability to regulate emotions, tolerate distress and negative emotion, be mindful and present in the given moment, as well as communicate and interact effectively with others.

-DBT treats borderline personality disorder, depression, bulimia, binge-eating, bipolar disorder, post-traumatic-stress disorder, and substance abuse.
+DBT treats borderline personality disorder, depression, bipolar disorder, post-traumatic-stress disorder, and substance abuse.